This page explains how to configure access control for Cloud Customer Care's support offerings.

 - You must have the Standard Support, Enhanced Support, or Premium Support offering.

 - You must have the Organization Administrator role (

 Google Cloud offers IAM, which lets you give more granular access to specific Google Cloud resources and prevents unwanted access to other resources.
 IAM lets you adopt the security principle of least privilege, so you grant only the necessary access to your resources.

 IAM lets you control who (identity) has what access

 (roles) to which resource by setting IAM policies.

-IAM policies grant specific role(s) to a project member, giving
+IAM policies grant specific role(s) to a principal, giving the

 project, you can assign the Tech Support Viewer role